segf00lt/website/content/blog/multi_line_regex.md

 **K**, but we're still at the newline character in the string.
 How do we fix this you ask?
 It's simple, make **$** consume a character.

-&rdquo;But João&ldquo; you exclaim, &rdquo;it's semantically incorrect for an
+&rdquo;But João&ldquo; you exclaim, &rdquo;its semantically incorrect for an
 assertion to consume a character!&ldquo;
 To this I say: _Is **$** really an assertion?_
 I would argue that it _isn't_, or rather that it shouldn't be treated the same